wiruwiru/NeedSystem-CS2/README.md

 `css_need` `css_needplayers` `!need` `!needplayers` - Send message

 ## TO-DO
-- Change configuration file location
+- [x] Change configuration file location

-###
-This project was created using as a basis the code from [ReportSystem](https://github.com/PhantomYopta/-Discord-cs2-ReportSystem)
+- Currently there are no pending tasks for this plugin, but I do not rule out making improvements if they are needed or requested.